zeroc-ice/ice/distribution/src/windows/vsplugin/README.txt

   * Ice Home: The directory where Ice is installed

-    The extension expects the same directory layout as that of an Ice binary distribution.

   * Slice Compiler Options

     Tick the correspond check boxes to add --ice, --stream, or --tie